Czech Case: Accusative

 Practice what you learn in this article for free:

-What is Accusative Case?
+What is Accusative Used For?Back to top

 Simply put, accusative case shows who or what is receiving the action of the verb.